Perturbed-Alexander Invariants via Quantum Cluster Algebras: Quantization

 \subsection{Representations of quantum cluster algebras}

-To construct the representation theory of quantum cluster algebras, let us recall the Schr\"odinger representation.
+To construct the representation theory of quantum cluster algebras in line with \cite{goncharov2019quantum}, let us recall the Schr\"odinger representation.
 Let $b \in \mathbb{R}$, and $q = e^{ \pi i b^2}$.
 The representation described in \eqref{eq:schrodinger} can be used to build a representation of quantum cluster algebras.

 Consider a quantum cluster algebra $\Sigma = (I,I_0,\varepsilon)$.
 The skew-symmetric matrix $\varepsilon$ induces a skew-symmetric form on a lattice $\Lambda$.
 This in turn induces a skew-symmetric form $\left\langle \cdot, \cdot \right\rangle$ on the vector space $\Lambda \otimes \mathbb{R}$.
 For now let us assume that the form $\left\langle \cdot, \cdot \right\rangle$ is nondegenerate.
 This turns it into a proper symplectic form.
 Also choose a polarization $\Lambda \otimes \mathbb{R} = \ell \oplus \ell'$.
 Note that \eqref{eq:schrodinger} gives rise to a representation of the Heisenberg group on the Hilbert space $\mathcal{H}(\ell)$ with action